-The most common types of property divided at divorce are real property like the family home, personal property like your jewelry and clothing, and intangible property like income, dividends, benefits, and even your credit card debt.
+The most common types of property divided at divorce are real property like the family home, personal property like your jewelry and clothing, and intangible property like income, dividends, benefits, and credit card debt.
 Usually, the court will rely on information from you and your spouse to characterize and value each asset.

-After the court divides the property between you and your spouse, it will calculate the amount of spousal maintenance due, if any.
+After the court divides the community property in your Washington divorce, a judge will calculate the amount of spousal maintenance due, if any.
 The court will look at how you contributed to the marriage and what your obligations will be after divorce, paying special attention to all of your financial resources—including the property you received at division—your level of education and earning potential, and whether you also care for any children.

 Additionally, a Washington judge will look at your age, physical and mental health, financial obligations, the standard of living you enjoyed during the marriage, and how long the marriage lasted.
 The court has discretion to consider other factors unique to the marriage, but ultimately, any order for maintenance must be just in light of your needs and your spouse’s ability to pay.